News

 Published on October 24, 2025

-The company's rationale that fewer people lead to faster decisions is a common justification for layoffs, but it's not always true.
-Creativity and innovation often thrive in diverse teams with open communication.
-Whether Meta's streamlined approach will truly boost its AI output remains to be seen.
+The rationale behind the layoffs, which emphasizes faster decision-making with fewer people, is a common justification in corporate restructuring.
+However, experts caution that creativity and innovation often thrive in diverse teams with open communication.
+Whether Meta’s streamlined approach will enhance its AI output remains uncertain.